 - The Philippines is still unspoiled, with a very low number of tourists compared to its size.

 - Complicated transfers!
 As an island country, nothing is really straightforward while traveling in the Philippines.
 There are 3 big airlines, and several small ones, with routes from the main cities to smaller destinations.
 Sometimes it’s much better to transfer via ferry, van or bus, and in many cases it’s the only probable choice.
+When it comes to transportation in the Philippines, you definitely want to do your research.

 - Infrastructure is subpar.
 It’s a developing country, so standards are lower compared to developed countries to begin with and proper infrastructure was never built.
 The airports are old, transportation is slow and hectic, and there seems to be no correlation between distance and time.
 Also, hotels and resorts here usually don’t fall in line with the international standard.